gabriel-wolf/soar-playbook-library/README.md

-# Cloud-Native SOAR Playbook Library
+# Cloud-Native Enterprise SOAR Playbook Library

 A collection of production-grade, context-aware Security Orchestration, Automation, and Response (SOAR) playbooks built using Azure Logic Apps and integrated with Microsoft Sentinel and Microsoft Defender for Endpoint (MDE).